- Try it out

 Load it in a browser

-As of May 23, 2023, there are two known browser types that should run Flutter/Wasm content.
+As of November 21, 2023, two browser families should be able to run Flutter/Wasm content:

 - Chromium-based browsers

-If your configured browser meets the requirements stated earlier, open
+If your configured browser meets the requirements, open

 If the application doesn’t load: